-1 Identify the highest-profile corporate investigation under way in your country, describing and commenting on its most noteworthy aspects as it relates to your country.
+1 Identify the highest-profile corporate investigation under way in your country, describing and commenting on its most noteworthy aspects.

 2 Outline the legal framework for corporate liability in your country.

 New Zealand’s legal framework generally enables corporate liability for wrongdoing.
 Key statutes from a corporate liability perspective, including New Zealand’s Interpretation Act 1999 and Crimes Act 1961, broadly define ‘person’ to include companies and other bodies, incorporated or not.
 Applying this definition, corporations may be held directly or vicariously liable for the conduct of their employees or agents.

 Regulatory agencies routinely prosecute corporations for unlawful conduct resulting in ill-gotten gains.
 Examples include prosecutions brought by the Commerce Commission seeking fines against companies who have profited from unfair trade practices, or prosecutions brought by the Chief Executive of Land Information New Zealand against overseas investors that have unduly profited by circumventing New Zealand’s overseas investment rules.